Fernando Patterson

-Fernando Arturo Patterson Castro (born 11 February 1970 in San José,Costa Rica) is a Costa Rican former football goalkeeper who finished his career at Xelajú in Guatemala's top division.
+Fernando Arturo Patterson Castro (born 11 February 1970) is a Costa Rican former football goalkeeper who finished his career at Xelajú in Guatemala's top division.

 He is a naturalized citizen of Guatemala.

 Club career

 Born in La Francia de Siquirres, Patterson has spent part of his playing career in Costa Rica, but he has spent most of it in Guatemala with Xelajú.

 He made his debut in 1989 at Limonense and played 113 matches, scoring three goals when also deployed as a striker, for Limonense, Turrialba and Puntarenas, before moving abroad to play in Guatemala with Xelajú and Cobán Imperial.
 He joined Cartaginés in January 2002 and moved to Ramonense in 2003.
 In the summer of 2004, Patterson returned to Xelajú.

 Patterson signed for San Carlos in January 2008 from Guatemalan side Xelajú, only for him to disappear from the club three weeks later.
 He ended up playing in Guatemala again for Heredia Jaguares.
 He signed again for Xelaju from Heredia in June 2009.
 In May 2011 he returned for another spell at Xela after a season at Xinabajul, only to send him to Coatepeque for the 2011 Apertura season.

 In 2012, the 42-year-old Patterson returned to playing for Xelajú and saved three penalties in the 2012 Clausura final against Municipal for Xelajú to clinch the league title and Patterson's third title with the club after 1996 and 2007.
 This victory also qualified the club to the 2012–13 CONCACAF Champions League, which marked only their third appearance in an international competition.
 On 21 August 2012, Patterson saved three shots and kept a clean-sheet in a 1–0 victory over Guadalajara, one of the best teams in Mexico.
 In the away fixture on 25 October, Xelajú lost 2–1, but still managed to top the group on head-to-head away goals, thus becoming just the second Guatemalan team to ever advance to the quarterfinals.
 Patterson started in both legs of the quarterfinals, which ended in a 2–4 aggregate loss to Monterrey, the latter of which on 12 March 2013, and in doing so at the age of 43 years and 32 days, he became the oldest player in the competition's history.

 Patterson retired in June 2013, at 43 years of age.